 The Harvard Graduate School of Education offers students the opportunity to take graduate-level courses without formally pursuing an HGSE degree.
-To be eligible for non-degree study, students must fall into one of the categories listed below.
-Some of these categories allow students to enroll in courses and receive academic credit; others allow students to do research or audit relevant courses.
+To be eligible for non-degree study, students must fall into one of the categories below.
+Some of these categories allow students to enroll in courses and receive academic credit; others allow students to do research or audit courses.
 It is the responsibility of all non-degree students to meet registration deadlines (see the Academic Calendar).
 Non-degree students are ineligible for financial aid, health insurance, housing, or office space.

-HGSE reserves the right to terminate the registration, and/or to disallow any future registration, of any HGSE non-degree student who, in the judgment of the School, receives an unsatisfactory grade or whose behavior in any way interferes with the academic or other operations of the University.
+Students should note that professors reserve the right to limit courses to degree-seeking students if it is determined that the enrollment of non-degree students is counter-productive to the goals of the course.
+This right is not limited to courses designated as "limited enrollment."
+HGSE also reserves the right to terminate the registration, and/or to disallow any future registration, of any HGSE non- degree student who, in the judgment of the School, receives an unsatisfactory grade or whose behavior in any way interferes with the academic or other operations of the University.

 For information about obtaining credit toward an HGSE degree program for courses taken as a non-degree student, see Credit for Prior Course Work.